jenv/jenv/README.md

 Continue to the next section to install java.

-**Untested**: You can install this via its archive link on Git, using `curl` and decompression utilities of your choice.
-This repository does not automatically update itself like `brew` or other `git`-based utilities do.

 **Untested**: While this fork has improved `fish` shell support, it has not been tested by this maintainer.
 To install `jenv` for Fish according to the contributor's instructions: